 My ensemble for this party consisted of 1920s silk pajamas with embroidery from eBay and a tissue silk 1920s robe from Alice Blue Gown Vintage Clothing.

 After the lectures it was time for a new event to the deco roundup – Gatsby Daze.
-This was a “lawn party” on the deck of the Queen Mary with Ginger Pauley entertaining the guests with music, which was wonderful as she is a very talented performer.
-It was agreed by all that more shade and more seating was needed, but I think much was learned from this attempt and if it happens again next year, I’m sure it will be improved upon.
+This was a “lawn party” on the deck of the Queen Mary.
+Ginger Pauley entertained the guests with music, which was wonderful as she is a very talented performer.
+All agreed the event needed more shade and more seating.
+However, the ship learned a lot from this attempt.
+If it happens again next year, I’m sure it will be improved upon.
 I didn’t change, but many ladies changed ensembles.
 Sara Klotz de Aguilar, who also performed, had a fabulous 20s silk ensemble that matched the Queen Mary colors.
 Her parasol came from the 1933 Chicago “Century of Progress” world’s fair.
 Doesn’t she look fabulous!